Homemade Fruit Roll-Ups (Fruit Leather)

-I love making homemade fruit leather.
+I love making homemade fruit roll-ups (also known as fruit leather).
 It’s a healthy snack, a great way to use up a lot of fruit, and it makes nice gifts too.
-It’s so simple to make and your homemade version doesn’t need to have preservatives and other additives.
+It’s so simple to make and you know exactly what’s in it, unlike store-bought fruit roll-ups which have a lot of preservatives and other additives.

 We’ve been frequenting the farmer’s markets on weekends quite often.
 I can’t resist those bargain deals at the end of the day, and I always end up with more fruit than we can finish.
 So that’s when I get out my blender to blend the overripe fruit and make fruit leather.